marcos1561/Mavi.jl/README.md

 run_experiment(experiment)
 ```

-all data collect by the `Collector` and other things will be inside the `root` path specified when creating `ExperimentCfg`.
+all data collected by the `Collector` and other things will be inside in the `root` path, specified when creating `ExperimentCfg`.
 Here's a list (not complete) of what is saved in an experiment:

 - data: data collected by the `Collector`.
-- final_state: system state just after the experimente finished.
+- final_state: system state just after the experiment finished.
 - configs.json: system configurations used.
 - experiment_configs.json: experiment configurations used.

 ## Using checkpoints
-If your experiment takes a lot of time, it's a good ideia to run the experiment with checkpoints, in that way, an experimente can be resumed from a checkpoint if something bad happens.
+If your experiment takes a lot of time, it's a good ideia to run the experiment with checkpoints, in that way, an experiment can be resumed from a checkpoint if something bad happens.
 To do that, simply pass a `CheckpointCfg` to `ExperimentCfg`

 ```julia
 experiment_cfg = ExperimentCfg(